If you have decided to take control of your expenditure, you may get depressed when it doesn’t all go to plan.

 Sometimes it’s not one single large bill that caused the problem, but a lot of smaller spending decisions. here it’s important to know your triggers.
 If you can identify the situations that cause problems, you can work on ways to minimise these in future:

-- Did you feel like you deserved a treat after working hard?
-Plan ahead for cheaper alternatives!
+- Did you feel like you deserved a takeaway after working hard?
+Plan ahead for an easy and quick stoecupboard or freezer meal.

-- Were you guilt-tripped into spending by friends or family?
-Would it help to tell more people that you are saving money – you can say you are saving for a holiday or a house deposit if you don’t want to tell work colleagues you have too much debt.
-Learn the power of saying No if you can’t afford to do something.
+- Went along with spending with friends or family?
+Would it help to tell more people that you are saving money?
+You can say you are saving for a holiday or a house deposit if you don’t want to say you have too much debt.

-If you have been jolted off track with a loss of income or big new expenses, you may need a more major rethink.
+If you have been jolted off track with a loss of income or big new expenses or furlough during Covid-19, you may need a more major rethink.
 If you are already in debt management or an IVA, talk to the firm that has set this up for you

 Using an app can make it very easy and quick to see at a glance how much has been spent and what is still going to come out of your bank account each month.
 See my page on Apps that can help you budget for more details.
 One of them would probably work really well for you!

-Stepchange say 41% of their clients take a year or more to get help with their debt problems.
+Stepchange say more than 40% of their clients take a year or more to get help with their debt problems.
 If you or your partner need help, debt advisers are trained to give you the hand you need – and might have tips and tricks you haven’t thought of.

 There are lots of different places for advice, depending on where you live and what sort of issues you have, see information on where to get help.